zisiga/openframeworks/Project_1/README.md

 YouTube Link : https://www.youtube.com/watch?v=2x1q-ki3pb4

-### How you translated the concept into something concrete
+### How I translated my concept

 I used time as a metaphor for power and used moving eyes as a symbol for how we not only keeping track of time as a way to be productive.

-- I started off by creating graphics and style board.
-Once
+- I started off with creating graphics and style board
+- Drew shapes and added images to shape
+- Included text library
+- Animated images and text

-### User
+### Audience

-### How you might develop the concept more in future iterations
+### How I would like to develop the concept more in future iterations

-There are a few additional scenes

-### Your estimation of successes and potential shortcomings of your translation
+There are a few additional scenes that I would have created but had challenges with changing the scene to include text from a new scene.
+I also had a number of additional graphics that I would like to include to future iterations.
+In terms of the animation I would like the sketch to involve the user in a more active way